 |SOC 1 and SOC 2 Type 2 Reports||Microsoft cloud services comply with Service Organization Controls standards for operational security.|

 |SOC 3||Microsoft cloud services comply with Service Organization Controls standards for operational security.|

 |UK G-Cloud||The Crown Commercial Service renewed the Microsoft cloud services classification to Government Cloud v6.|

-For more information, go to Microsoft Compliance Offerings and select Cloud App Security.
+For more information, go to Microsoft Compliance Offerings.

 You're the owner of your data

 In Cloud App Security, your administrators can view the identifiable personal data stored in the service from the portal using the Search bar.